HosamGen/PDME/README.md

 Project for AI702: Deep Learning at MBZUAI !

+Preserving the background of images while making localised edits using text- prompted generative models for visual content remains a challenge for current high-quality, state-of-the-art algorithms.
+In this project, we explore the potential of combining two promising but separate technologies for automatically defining desired image regions and making highly localised edits within them by generating new pixel-space image content based only on text prompts.

 To set up this repository, please first install the required libraries listed in "requirements.txt".
 The system used in development is Ubuntu 22.04 with CUDA Toolkit 11.7